 FOOD PANTRY PROGRAM

 Closing these food pantries does not mean individuals and families will lose access to food.
 Feeding South Dakota will be distributing emergency food boxes, drive-thru style, in the parking lots at pre-determined locations.
 Visit our Mobile Food Pantry page for the most current list of locations with dates and times.
-People are asked to remain in their vehicles; staff and volunteers will be loading the food, one box per household, maximum two boxes per vehicle.
-If there are more than two families in a vehicle, we ask you return to the end of the lines after serving the first two families.
 Follow @FeedingSD on Facebook for alerts on current distribution schedules.

 MOBILE FOOD PANTRY PROGRAM

 Mobile Food Pantry Program will continue its regularly scheduled food statewide distributions with the exception that the food will be in pre-packed boxes and bags and will be distributed drive-thru style.
 Distributing food in this fashion will allow for maximum safety for staff, volunteers and guests.
 A listing of distributions by county can be found here.